 Foreigners make up almost half of the city’s population, which can be a reassuring factor for those who are wary of its strict Islamic laws.
 But expats are bound to experience some culture shock in Riyadh.

-The city is one of Saudi Arabia’s most conservative, with Muslim prayers that occur five times a day dictating the daily rhythm of life.
+The city is one of Saudi Arabia’s most conservative, and the daily rhythm of life is punctuated by the call to prayer five times a day.
 New arrivals often struggle to adjust to a restrictive social environment where alcohol is banned.

 Most Western expats live in residential compounds in the northern and eastern suburbs of Riyadh.
 In some of them, life is more liberal than the general situation might suggest.
-Men and women socialise more freely in these neighbourhoods.
-These self-contained developments have all the modern amenities expats might need, including shops, gyms, tennis courts and schools.
-Lower-level employees tend to live downtown.
+Men and women socialise more freely in these self-contained developments, which have all the modern amenities expats might need, including shops, gyms, tennis courts and schools.

 With its strict Sharia laws, there isn’t much crime in Riyadh.
 Despite some concerns over the threat of terrorism, security around Western compounds is tight and if expats follow their respective governments’ travel advisories, they should be safe.

 The biggest risk for expats is driving in Riyadh.
-Saudi Arabia has a poor road safety record and erratic driving and high speeds are the norm.
-An integrated bus and metro system is scheduled to start operating in 2021, but as it stands, most expats use taxis and their own vehicles.
+Saudi Arabia has a poor road safety record, and erratic driving and high speeds are the norm.
+There is currently little in the way of public transport, which is largely limited to a bus service rarely used by expats.
+An integrated bus and metro system is scheduled to start operating in the coming year, but as it stands, most expats use taxis and their own vehicles.

-Despite its glitzy malls and futuristic architecture, Riyadh is very much an Arabic city.
+Despite its glitzy malls and futuristic architecture, Riyadh is very much a traditional Arab city.
 If the ancient mosques dotting its tree-lined highways aren’t enough of a reminder, the strict adherence to Islamic law will be.
-Moving to Riyadh is often a challenging experience, but one that can be financially rewarding and culturally enriching for expats who approach it with an open mind.
+Moving to Riyadh can be a challenging experience for some, but one that can be not only financially rewarding, but also culturally enriching for expats who approach it with an open mind.